Most people see Tesla (TSLA) as a car company that makes money from selling and leasing electric vehicles.

 According to the chart, Tesla’s regulatory credits revenue has certainly helped to boost automotive gross margin.

 In Tesla’s case, the improvement in gross margin can be as low as 2% to as high as 6%.

 For instance, Tesla reported the biggest jump in gross margin, an improvement of as much as 6% in Q2 2020, when regulatory credits revenue was recognized as part of the automotive sales.

-However, its automotive gross margin dropped to only 22% when emission credits revenue was taken off the calculation in the same quarter.
+However, the automotive gross margin would have come to only 24% if emission credits revenue was excluded from the measurement in the same fiscal quarter.

-In short, it’s without a doubt that Tesla’s regulatory credits revenue has artificially boosted not only the gross margin but also the profitability.
+In short, Tesla’s regulatory credits revenue has artificially boosted the gross margin.

 Effect of Regulatory Credits on Gross Margin (TTM)

 Again, Tesla reported the biggest improvement in the automotive gross margin throughout 2020 when regulatory credits sales were the highest.